awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Required: Yes
 Valid values: `RETRY` \| `EXIT`
 `onExitCode`
 Contains a glob pattern to match against the decimal representation of the `ExitCode` that's returned for a job\.
 The pattern can be up to 512 characters in length\.
 It can contain only numbers\.
-It cannot contain letters or other special characters\.
+It cannot contain letters or special characters\.
 It can optionally end with an asterisk \(\*\) so that only the start of the string needs to be an exact match\.
 Type: String
 Required: No
 `onReason`